-People are always asking me how I can afford to travel so much… Well here are five tips on how I get my cheap flights!
+People are always asking me how I can afford to travel so much… Do you want to know how to get cheap flights?
+Well here are five tips on how I get my cheap holidays.

 If you’re on this travel blog then I could hazard a guess that you know of Skyscanner.
 There’s probably two or three of you out there that don’t so basically it’s a price comparison website for flights (and more).
 Before I book any flights I always have a quick check on Skyscanner to check for the cheapest flights.
 It’s really handy if you don’t have any specific dates in mind too because you can search by month.
 What I then do is couple that quick check with the below tips and then book!